nroduit/Weasis/README.md

   * Printing views to DICOM and system printers
   * Apply and Create DICOM Key Object Selection by selecting images with the star button
   * Display and search into all DICOM attributes
-  * DICOM RT tools for radiotherapy: display RT structure set, dose and DVH chart
+  * DICOM RT tools for radiotherapy: display RT structure set, dose, and DVH chart

 <img src='./weasis.jpg'>